harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/nmap-scanner-reference.md

 ## Nmap step settings for STO

-The recommended workflow is add an Nmap step to a Security Tests or CI Build stage and then configure it as described below.
-You can also configure scans programmatically by copying, pasting, and editing the [YAML definition](#yaml-configuration).
+The recommended workflow is to add an Nmap step to a Security or Build stage and then configure it as described below.

 ### Scan